technoHippie-J/ADD-160-Python-2-F25/README.md

 ## Repo Structure

 > This is the intended layout; some folders will be added as we go.
+Entire structure is present locally, but since GitHub doesn't like empty folders, they'll appear as the semester progresses.

 ```text
 /